NateWr/restaurant-reservations/readme.md

 12. Access a short guide from your Plugins list to help you get started quickly.

 ## Changelog

+#### 1.7.6 (2017-05-15)
+* Fix: Prevent IP address from being modified after initial submission
+* Fix: Schema type for Bakery used when integrating with Business Profile

 #### 1.7.5 (2017-03-31)
 * Add: #104 Show count of upcoming pending bookings in admin nav menu